 These obligations are in addition to any state or local law requirements that an individual may have in a particular jurisdiction.

-This is the primary training that has been required of all Participating Adults (ex: coaches and staff members) registering with US Club Soccer since the 2018-19 registration year.
+This is the primary training that has been required of all Adult Participants registering with US Club Soccer since the 2018-19 registration year.
 The online training covers the following subjects: sexual abuse, hazing, bullying, emotional misconduct, physical misconduct, harassment (non-sexual) as well as reporting obligations.

-US Club Soccer strongly encourages all parents of Youth Participants to take the U.S. Center for SafeSport’s Parent’s Guide to Misconduct in Sport Training on an annual basis.
+US Club Soccer strongly encourages all parents of Minor Athletes to take the U.S. Center for SafeSport’s Parent’s Guide to Misconduct in Sport Training on an annual basis.

 Designed for parents of athletes of all ages, the free online course explains the issues of misconduct in sport and helps parents ensure their children have a positive and safe sport experience.
 Beyond the online training, a variety of parent toolkits are also available.

-US Club Soccer strongly encourages all Youth Participants, subject to parental consent, to complete the U.S. Center for SafeSport’s Youth Athlete Training on an annual basis.
+US Club Soccer strongly encourages all Minor Athletes, subject to parental consent, to complete the U.S. Center for SafeSport’s minor athlete training on an annual basis.

 These free online trainings are designed as an introduction for minor athletes and their parents or other caregivers to understand the importance of positive, welcoming environments in sports, where misconduct like bullying or abuse is less likely to happen, and to know where to report abuse, should it occur.